-- 12.1.
-Pursuant to section 55 of the Employment Relations Act 2000, the Employer will deduct union fees from the salary of Employees who are members of the union party to this Agreement and who have authorised such deductions in writing.
-The Employer will remit such deductions to the union with a list of Employees for whom deductions have been made. - 12.2.
+- 13.1.
+Pursuant to section 55 of the Act, the Employer will deduct union fees from the wages of Employees who are members of the Union partied to this Agreement and who have authorised such deductions in writing.
+The Employer will remit such deductions to the Union with a list of Employees for whom deductions have been made. - 13.2.
 Remittance will be at fortnightly intervals as per the Care Home payroll run.

-13. EMPLOYMENT RELATIONS EDUCATION LEAVE
+14. EMPLOYMENT RELATIONS EDUCATION LEAVE

-- 13.1.
-The Employer will grant paid employment relations education leave to eligible Employees based on the formulae set out in Part 7 of the Employment Relations Act 2000. - 13.2.
-The parties agree that only union members are eligible to participate in employment relations education provided by their unions.

-- 13.3.
-Calculation of the employment relations education leave entitlement per year is based on the number of FTE eligible Employees as at the start date of the collective i.e., any union member who works 30 hours or more per week = 1 FTE, any union member Employee who works less than 30 hours per week = 0.5 FTE. - 13.4.
-As of the 31st March each year the Unions party to the Agreement will notify the Employer of the: - a.
-Maximum number of employment relations education leave days; and - b.
-Details of the calculation. - 13.5.
-Employees who have been allocated employment relations education leave by the Union will advise the Employer as soon as possible and not later than 14 days before the first day of such leave. - 13.6.
+- 14.1.
+The Employer will grant paid employment relations education leave to eligible Employees based on the formulae set out in Part 7 of the Act. - 14.2.
+The parties agree that only Union members are eligible to participate in employment relations education provided by their Union. - 14.3.
+Calculation of the employment relations education leave entitlement per year is based on the number of FTE eligible Employees as at the start date of the Agreement i.e., any union member who works 30 hours or more per week = 1 FTE, any union member who works less than 30 hours per week = 0.5 FTE. - 14.4.
+As of the 31st of March each year, the Union will notify the Employer of the: - a. maximum number of employment relations education leave days; and - b. details of the calculation. - 14.5.
+Employees who have been allocated employment relations education leave by the Union will advise the Employer as soon as possible and not later than 14 days before the first day of leave. - 14.6.
 The Employer will not refuse an eligible Employee taking employment relations education leave unless taking the leave on the dates notified would unreasonably disturb the Employer's business.

-14. EMPLOYEE MEETINGS
+15. EMPLOYEE MEETINGS

-- 14.1.
-Pursuant to section 26 of the Employment Relations Act 2000, every union member employed by the Employer, will, in each calendar year be entitled to 2 union meetings of reasonable duration without loss of ordinary pay, provided that each of the following conditions is fulfilled: - a.
-Fourteen days' notice of the date and time of any union meeting will be given; - b.
-Work will resume as soon as practicable after the finish of the meeting; - c.
-Only union members attending the meeting will be entitled to payment.
-The union will supply the Employer with a list of union members attending and will advise the Employer of the time the meeting finished; - d.
-In order to enable essential care and services to continue it may be necessary for some members to remain on site during the meeting in order to ensure that the residents' safety and care is maintained; and - e.
-'Reasonable duration' means a meeting will last no longer than 2 hrs.
+- 15.1.
+Pursuant to section 26 of the Act, every union member employed by the Employer, will, in each calendar year be entitled to 2 union meetings of no more than two hoursper meeting, without loss of ordinary pay, provided that each of the following conditions are fulfilled: - a. fourteen days' notice of the date and time of any union meeting will be given; - b. work will resume as soon as practicable after the finish of the meeting; - c. only union members attending the meeting will be entitled to payment.

+The union will supply the Employer with a list of union members attending

+- and will advise the Employer of the time the meeting finished; and - d. to enable essential care and services to continue it may be necessary for some members to remain on site during the meeting to ensure that the residents' safety and care is maintained.

-NOTE: The provisions contained in this clause are inclusive of and not in addition to the provisions of section 26 of the Employment Relations Act 2000.
+NOTE: The provisions contained in this clause are inclusive of and not in addition to the provisions of section 26 of the Act.

-15. TYPES OF EMPLOYMENT
+16. TYPES OF EMPLOYMENT